manydeps/manydeps-gmp/README.md

 ### First step: get submodule dependencies

-vcpkg is installed as shown in [vcpkg.io](vcpkg.io website), as a git submodule.
+vcpkg is installed as shown in [vcpkg.io website](https://vcpkg.io), as a git submodule.

 To get submodules, please run the following commands: